CodePint/BinaryTree/README.md

 3. See if you can comment out your methods and see if things still work!
 The `find`, `find_all` and `include?` methods should continue to work, whilst the node and leaves methods can be trivially implemented using `alias` and `select` respectively.

 4. Note that you also now have available all of the `Enumerable` methods!
+See what happens if you call some other methods such as `map`, `first`, `min`, `max`, `select` and so on...

+5. Once you're done, send us a merge request so that we can feedback on your work.